A tree-based kernel for densities and its applications in clustering DNase-seq profiles: Clustering of TF footprints using DNase-seq data from ENCODE

-For the NRF1 data, we also set the number of clusters to be 5.
-Cor-tree uses the 9-layer dyadic tree structure with 3 layers of correlated $\psi_i$.
-We collect 20 iterations of MCMC samples after 20 iterations of burn-in.
-The binary clustering result is shown in Figure \ref{fig:RDA_NRF1}.
-For this study, we use the binary k-means result as the initial value for Cor-tree.

-Figure \ref{fig:RDA_NRF1} shows the cluster result for each method.
-The NRF1 pattern is quite different from the REST pattern.
-If we take the ChIP label as the reference truth, the NRF1 data after preprocessing is more unbalanced, where there are more samples in the bound group than the unbound group.
-From the first row of Figure \ref{fig:RDA_NRF1}, all methods provide similar cluster mean patterns for the bound and unbound groups.
-Examining the number of candidate sites in both groups (second row of Figure \ref{fig:RDA_NRF1}) reveals that only Cor-tree identifies a comparable number of bound sites to the binary ChIP label, whereas the other three methods consistently underestimate the number of bound sites.
-Moreover, Cor-tree’s detected bound sites generally exhibit high ChIP counts and its unbound sites low counts, while in the other methods, many unbound sites still show high ChIP counts.
+\yxreorg{Figure \ref{fig:RDA_NRF1} shows results for NRF1 data, whose pattern is quite different from the REST pattern.
+The data after preprocessing is more unbalanced, with more samples in the bound group than the unbound group.
+The histograms in Figure \ref{fig:RDA_NRF1} show that all methods provide similar cluster mean patterns for the bound and unbound groups.
+Examining the number of candidate sites in both groups (histograms in Figure \ref{fig:RDA_NRF1}) reveals that only CorTree identifies a slightly comparable number of bound sites (3607) to the binary ChIP label (5296).}

-Table~\ref{tb:RDA_ARI} shows the ARI comparison with the binary ChIP label for all methods.
-Cor-tree has the highest similarity with this reference truth (binary ChIP label) in both studies, and the similarity is also much higher than the initial values used by Cor-tree.
-Note that in NRF1, we no longer use the discretized PWM score as the initial value because this is a poor estimate away from the truth, causing mode collapse for a highly flexible model like Cor-tree, and this can be validated by the lowest ARI of the discretized PWM in Table~\ref{tb:RDA_ARI}.
-Instead, we have experimented using K-means, PAM, and CENTIPEDE results as the initial values for Cor-tree, and the result is similar to that reported in Figure \ref{fig:RDA_NRF1}.
+Table~\ref{tab:RDA_ARI} provides ARI checks of each method with the reference ChIP label.
+CorTree outperforms CENTIPEDE on all three initial values in the NRF1 task, and outperforms CENTIPEDE in the REST task with the PWM initial value.
+Recall that CENTIPEDE also uses PWM scores as the predictor here \yxnew{(Section~\ref{supp_sec:RDA} provides CENTIPEDE results using other predictors like \textit{tss\_dist})}.
+Table~\ref{tab:RDA_ARI} also shows that the converged posteriors of CorTree are already reasonably away from the initial values (last row in Table~\ref{tab:RDA_ARI}) and closer to the reference truth.